Skip to main content

 • Select Objects from the left navigation in the Console.

-• Use the search bar in the upper right-hand corner to search for a Tag.
+• Use the search bar in the upper left-hand corner to search for a Tag.

 • A list of all associated Objects will pop up for review.